Irishbecky91/TheWaggingTailor/README.md

 #### **Skeleton**

-Wireframe mockups were created using [Balsamiq](https://balsamiq.com/ "Link to Balsamiq's site"), providing a positive user experience with the following results:
+Wireframe mockups were created using [Balsamiq](https://balsamiq.com/ "Link to Balsamiq's site"), providing a positive user experience with the following results.
+The site was designed loosley follwing these wireframes, with changes made for better UX and appearance:

 <details>
 <summary>Home Page:</summary>